metomi/rose/sphinx/tutorial/rose/suites.rst

    :rose:file:`rose-app.conf` file.
 Its main configuration sections are:

    :rose:conf:`rose-suite.conf[env]`
-      Environment variables for use by the whole suite.
+      Environment variables for use by the workflow scheduler.
    :rose:conf:`rose-suite.conf[template variables]`
       Generic variables for use in the ``flow.cylc`` file.
    :rose:conf:`rose-suite.conf[file:NAME]`